keploy/community-blog/cmiyr98w8000002jybw6ndamt.md

 Have you ever wondered why some products seem to be released without any issues, but others cause major issues immediately following release?
 In many cases, the biggest difference is not due to skill of the developer, but whether or not the company has a well-defined development staging environment set up.
 The complexity of software is increasing, and due to that complexity, it is becoming more and more difficult for developers to safely release changes into production since the gap between development and production environments continues to increase.

-A development staging environment provides a controlled space for developers to test their applications before they go live.
-By using a dev staging environment, development teams can identify potential problems early in the development cycle, test the functionality of their applications in a realistic fashion, and greatly reduce the risk of having production failures—especially by minimizing the risks that often arise from [testing in production](https://keploy.io/blog/community/understanding-testing-in-production).
+A development staging environment offers a controlled space where developers can test their applications before going live.
+By working within a dev staging setup, teams can detect potential issues early in the development cycle, evaluate application functionality under realistic conditions, and significantly reduce production risks—especially by lowering the chances of errors that often surface during [testing in production](https://keploy.io/blog/community/understanding-testing-in-production) scenarios.

 ## Understanding the Purpose of Dev Staging